 Connect Phones, Tablets, and TVs With USB: Success!

 While a USB to TV connection varies by device, connection type, and display inputs, it’s thankfully not too difficult to set up.
 However, don’t forget that wireless casting is usually more convenient.
+Regardless of whether you’re using an Android, iPhone, or Samsung device running DeX, there’s a way to connect your phone or tablet to a TV for viewing on a larger screen.

 For more, check out our master list of ways to cast your screen.